Compass: SLO-aware Query Planner for Compound AI Serving at Scale: Evaluation Setup

 \subsection{Addtional Notes}

-To ensure fair comparsion, we set the number of samples w/o guided sampling to be the P99 number derived from t-test, in Figure \ref{fig:guided-sampling-ttest-cdf}.
-Here we report the number used in evaluation: SR:356, VT:353, LVC:688, DVC:365, ACG:252.
+\bipar{Adpative Profiling} To ensure fair comparison, we set the number of samples w/o adaptive sampling to be the P99 number derived from t-test, in Figure \ref{appendix:fig:ttest-cdf}.
+Here we report the number used in evaluation: SR (356), VT (353), LVC (688), DVC (365), and ACG (252).

-Given that t-test requires normal distribution, we set the minimum number of sample in guided sample to be 50, in order to have a sample size to use central limit theorem.
+Given that the t-test requires normal distribution, we set the minimum number of samples in the guided sample to be 50, in order to have a sample size to use the central limit theorem.